George A. Hormel established today’s Hormel Foods Corporation as Geo. A. Hormel & Co. in Austin, Minn.

-A new 1,089,000-square-foot plant—equivalent to approximately 23 football fields—opened in Austin, MN.
+A new 1,089,000-square-foot plant—equivalent to approximately 23 football fields—opened in Austin, Minn.
 The $100 million building featured state-of-the-art technology in processing equipment and was the largest investment in Geo.
 A. Hormel & Co. history.

 Geo.
 A. Hormel & Co. acquired Jennie-O Foods, the nation’s largest privately-owned turkey processor.